sakibtheseeker/sakibtheseeker/README.md

 - 👀 I’m interested in Web Development
 - :page_with_curl: See my potfolio <a href="https://sakib-tamboli.netlify.app/">here</a>
 - :zap: I'm currently working on <a href="https://github.com/sakibtheseeker/foodonlineorder">foodonlineorder</a>
-- 🌱 I’m currently learning Figma
+- 🌱 I’m currently learning php
 - 💞️ I’m looking to collaborate on any projects related to web dev.
 - 📫 You can reach me at stsakib123@gmail.com